genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 **How to upload an attachment?**

 The attachment are uploaded together with the experiment data.
-In the "Upload" section of the Import app, choose the attachments from your computer along with your experiment data.
+In the "Upload" section of the Import application, choose the attachments from your computer along with your experiment data.
 On the "Import" step, the platform will recognize the raw data and the fact that you have uploaded unrecognisable files.